Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Part1.md

 * On data-center platforms, the software program runs on an x86 server and the kernels run in the FPGA on a PCIe-attached acceleration card.

-* On embedded platforms, the software program runs on an ARM processor of an Xilinx MPSoC device and the kernels run within the same device.
+* On embedded platforms, the software program runs on an ARM processor of a Xilinx MPSoC device and the kernels run within the same device.

 Because the software and hardware components of a Vitis application use standardized interfaces (XRT APIs and AXI protocols) to interact with each other, the user’s source code remains mostly agnostic of platform-specific details and can be easily ported across different acceleration platforms.